Great Northern and Great Eastern Joint Railway: Ramsey

-The Ramsey and Somersham Junction Railway had been opened in September 1889; Somersham Junction was on the Joint Line a short distance north of St Ives.
+A railway from Somersham to Ramsey had been originally authorised by the Great Eastern Railway (Ramsey Branch) Act 1865 (28 & 29 Vict. c. lxii).
+It was authorised again as Ramsey and Somersham Junction Railway by the Ramsey and Somersham Junction Railway Act 1875 (38 & 39 Vict. c. ccxii) and opened in September 1889; Somersham Junction was on the Joint Line a short distance north of St Ives.
 It was a single line 7 mi in length, with a terminus in Ramsey and an intermediate station at Warboys.
 It was worked from the outset by the GER.
 There was already a Ramsey branch from the west, joining the Huntingdon to Peterborough main line at Holme, and it had originally been under the control of the GER, although it only connected to the GNR at Holme, and it was alter leased to the GNR.
 The two branches had separate, unconnected stations at Ramsey.
 The GER had contemplated connecting them, as a means of getting a through connection to the GNR main line, but the Joint Line reduced the projected benefit of that scheme.

-In October 1895 the GN and GE decided to make the branch part of the Joint Line; the GER was to work it for 30% of receipts, the balance being divided between the two owners.
-An Act of 29 July 1896 authorised this and it became effective from 1 January 1897.
+In October 1895 the GN and GE decided to make the branch part of the joint line; the GER was to work it for 30% of receipts, the balance being divided between the two owners.
+The Great Northern Railway Act 1896 (59 & 60 Vict. c. cxxxviii) of 29 July 1896 authorised this and it became effective from 1 January 1897.
 The GNR ran only very occasional goods trains on the line.